FinHazel/Fins-All-Mode-Event/README.md

 * Players are no longer divided into A/B/C/D seeds.
 * Timezones are no longer taken into consideration.

 FAME uses the exact same version as TTF2.
+Thanks to Chupalika for letting me use this for FAME.